Unfortunately, we are not able to provide an advice service about tax or tax credit issues.

 - problems sending forms online.

-You can find out more about HMRC’s digital services in our digital services guide.
+You can find more information about getting help with HMRC's digital services in our digital services guide.

 If you are having trouble paying your council tax, think you may be entitled to extra support, reliefs or reductions, or just need some advice you should contact your own council.
 Each council operates an entirely separate budget and funding process and will also have its own process for collecting council tax.